Skip to content

 OTHER

-If you choose to saw off your club a little, as many do, the flex is often increased accordingly.
+If you choose to saw off your stick a little, as many do, the flex is often increased accordingly.
 It is usually written on the back of the shaft at the top, what the flex will be where you saw it off.

 Take myself as an example.
 I am 182 cm tall, weigh about 75 kg and play with a 65 flex that is a bit sawn off so it might be about a 70 flex.
 My stick is to the chin without skates, and that's because my style of play involves me being quite low in my hockey stance.

-QUALITY OF THE CLUB
+QUALITY OF THE STICK

-What controls the weight of the club has a hand in the fact that the top model clubs are usually made of 100% carbon fiber and the other composite material used in club manufacturing is fiberglass .
+What controls the weight of the club has a hand in the fact that the top model clubs are usually made of 100% carbon fiber and the other composite material used in stick manufacturing is fiberglass .

-The difference between carbon fiber and fiberglass is a completely different discussion, and you can read about that here .
+The difference between carbon fiber and fiberglass is a completely different discussion, and you can read about that here.

 CHOOSING THE RIGHT LEAF PATTERN (CURVE)